trigger/trigger/notes/srx_notes.markdown

 This section will be more of a log format, with more recent progress updates towards the top.

+### 2014-08-20 ###
+Joseph's last day is tomorrow.
+He has been making sure that all the current code is pushed to the repos and that the informational documents are uploaded as well.
+The current state of the srx_grammar is that it needs work. **There is the basic grammar and basic object implementation.
+These need to be flushed out. juniper_srx.py contains the work done.**

+### 2014-08-18 ###
+Joseph spent the past week editing the the bulk IP adder for SSG and SRX devices.

+### 2014-08-11 ###
+Joseph has implemented a basic grammar to parse the SRX ACL.
+After being parsed, the ACL is put into objects.
+He has implemented several of these objects.

 ### 2014-08-07 ###
 Joseph has made major progress in implementing the SRX parser.
 He also filed a pull request with the main project for the refactoring he did earlier.